 During the growing season

 To use during the growing season, sprinkle evenly over the soil and around any established plants.
-Work it into the soil gently by using a hand fork.
+Work into the soil gently by using a hand fork.
 Be careful not to disrupt any plant roots.
 Water thoroughly.

 For established plants